-If a resident needs a guarantor, the amount of coverage being provided can be increased to meet the requirements of the property.
+If a renter needs a guarantor, the amount of coverage being provided can be increased to meet the requirements of the property.
 An increase in required coverage will increase the cost of the policy.

 Property management is entirely in control of determining the required coverage amount, based on each applicant.

 How to get guarantor coverage for a renter:

 - Renters will need to enroll via an invitation in order to get guarantor coverage.

 - When inviting a renter to Rhino, be sure to include the exact required coverage you will need to approve them.